zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 Umeng mobile statistics require this permission to track the task stack and obtain detailed crash and exception information.

-(5) Album permission: When you use customer service, issue feedback, and other services or functions in OneClick, you can enable the album permission to upload images or videos from your device.
+(5) Album permission: When you use customer service, issue feedback, and other services or functions in SnapAction, you can enable the album permission to upload images or videos from your device.
 If you do not enable this permission, you will not be able to use the related functions of uploading images or videos, but it will not affect the use of other services.

-(6) Camera permission: When you use customer service, issue feedback, and other services or functions in OneClick, you can enable the camera permission to take photos or videos in real-time and upload them.
+(6) Camera permission: When you use customer service, issue feedback, and other services or functions in SnapAction, you can enable the camera permission to take photos or videos in real-time and upload them.
 If you do not enable this permission, you will not be able to use the related functions of taking photos or videos, but it will not affect the use of other services.

-(7) Microphone permission: When you use customer service and other services or functions in OneClick, you can enable the microphone permission to click the voice button to record, so that the platform can collect your voice content for necessary processing.
+(7) Microphone permission: When you use customer service and other services or functions in SnapAction, you can enable the microphone permission to click the voice button to record, so that the platform can collect your voice content for necessary processing.
 If you do not enable this permission, you will not be able to use the related functions of voice input, but it will not affect the use of other services.

 (8) Network connection: When you use this app, you can enable this permission to use related functions that require network connection, which may generate GPRS traffic.
 If you do not enable this permission, you will not be able to use the related functions of network connection, but it will not affect the use of other functions.

-(9) Obtain network information status: When you use OneClick, you can enable this permission to use related functions that require network connection, which can determine whether the current network connection is effective.
+(9) Obtain network information status: When you use SnapAction, you can enable this permission to use related functions that require network connection, which can determine whether the current network connection is effective.
 If you do not enable this permission, the program will not be able to distinguish your network status, and you will not be able to use the related functions of network connection, but it will not affect the use of other functions.

-(10) Allow the program to read or write system settings: When you use network functions and message push in OneClick, you can enable this permission to set the network environment and push permissions.
+(10) Allow the program to read or write system settings: When you use network functions and message push in SnapAction, you can enable this permission to set the network environment and push permissions.
 If you do not enable this permission, you will not be able to use the related functions, but it will not affect the use of other functions.

 (11) Allow the program to obtain the current WIFI connection status and WLAN hotspot information: When you use the WIFI connection function, you can enable this permission to set the network environment.
 If you do not enable this permission, you will not be able to use the function, but it will not affect the use of other functions.